Trindon Holliday: New York Giants

 On March 17, 2014, Holliday signed a one-year contract with the New York Giants.
-He was released on October 6, 2014.
+He was released by the Giants on October 6.

 Tampa Bay Buccaneers

 Holliday signed with the Tampa Bay Buccaneers on October 21, 2014.
-He was waived/injured on October 31, 2014.
+He was waived/injured by Tampa Bay on October 31.

 San Francisco 49ers

 On December 26, 2014, the San Francisco 49ers signed Holliday.
-He was released on April 30, 2015.
+He was released by San Francisco on April 30, 2015.

 Oakland Raiders

-On June 3, 2015, the Oakland Raiders signed Holliday.
-He was expected to compete with T. J. Carrie for the No. 1 returner job for the Raiders.
-On September 1, 2015, he was released by the Raiders.
+On June 3, 2015, the Oakland Raiders signed Holliday, with the expectation of competing with T. J. Carrie for the team's No. 1 returner role.
+On September 1, he was released by the Raiders.

 Issues with size

 Holliday returns a kickoff in the second half against South Carolina on September 22, 2007.

 At 5 ft 5 in, Holliday is the shortest player to play in the NFL in the last 25 years.
 Deuce Vaughn, drafted by the Dallas Cowboys in the 6th round of the 2023 NFL draft, also has a listed height of 5'5".
 Holliday had a difficult time getting started in football.
 His mother held him out of football until 7th grade, because she was afraid he would be injured.
 After several years of performing at a high level, his high school coaches finally let him start as a running back during his junior year.
 In his senior year he accumulated over 2,000 yards and over 30 touchdowns, leading Northeast High to back-to-back State Semi-Final appearances.

 Fearing that college recruiters would not believe Holliday's actual running times, his high school coaches added to his recorded times before sending them in.
 Despite his speed records, several schools, including Duke and Louisiana-Lafayette, rejected Holliday due to his small size.

 Holliday was never scheduled to appear at LSU's camp.
 So David Masterson, Holliday's high school coach, took Holliday along also.
 After initial workouts, Holliday ran the 40 in 4.28 seconds wearing high top basketball shoes.
 The time was so outrageous that the LSU coaches began arguing if they had started their stopwatches on time.
 "They asked me if Trindon could run it again," Masterson said.
 "He didn't even get in a track stance.
 He ran the second 40 in 4.27.
 He's one of those little freaks of nature."
 Despite this, LSU coach Les Miles still considered canceling Holliday's scholarship offer until holdover offensive coordinator Jimbo Fisher convinced Miles that Holliday could play at a college level.